frontity/api-reference/docs-api/frontity-packages/features-packages/html2react.md

 npm i @frontity/html2react
 ```

-And include it in your `frontity.settings.js` file:
+## Settings

+This package needs to be included in your `frontity.settings.js` file as one of the packages that will be part of the Frontity project:

 {% code title="frontity.settings.js" %}
 ```javascript